MAGRATHEA: an open-source spherical symmetric planet interior structure code: Overview of the code structure

 and temperature relation:

-at all pressures and temperatures, where $T_s$ and $P_s$ are the values at the outer surface of the gas layer.
-Combining equation~\ref{eq:1},\ref{eq:2}, \ref{eq:ig}, and \ref{eq:Tgas}, we have the ideal gas temperature gradient
+is applied to the gas layer at all pressures and temperatures, where $\gamma_{\rm gas}$ is the adiabatic index of the gas.
+Combining Eq.~\ref{eq:1}, \ref{eq:2}, \ref{eq:ig}, and \ref{eq:Tgas}, we have the ideal gas temperature gradient

-The adiabatic index of the gas $\gamma_{\rm gas}$ is determined based on the number of atoms per molecule $n$ (see Table~\ref{tab:param}), where $\gamma_{\rm gas}=\frac{5}{3}$ for monatomic gas, $\gamma_{\rm gas}=\frac{7}{5}$ for diatomic gas, and $\gamma_{\rm gas}=\frac{4}{3}$ for polyatomic gas.
-The temperature gradient of the atmosphere is assumed to be adiabatic regardless of the value of the {\it isothermal} flag for the model.
-An isothermal atmosphere can be achieve by setting $n=0$.
-The EOS requires a constant mean molecular weight of the gas which is explored in Fig.~\ref{fig:ternatm}.
+The temperature profile can be chosen between isothermal and isentropic by setting the number of atoms per molecule $n$ (see Table~\ref{tab:param}), which further determines $\gamma_{\rm gas}$.
+The adiabatic index $\gamma_{\rm gas}$ can be chosen from $\gamma_{\rm gas}=\frac{5}{3}$ for monatomic gas, $\gamma_{\rm gas}=\frac{7}{5}$ for diatomic gas, and $\gamma_{\rm gas}=\frac{4}{3}$ for polyatomic gas.
+An isothermal gas EOS can be achieved by setting its $n=0$.
+The temperature profile of the gas layer is determined by the properties of the gas EOS and will not be overwritten by the {\it isothermal} flag.

+\citet{Nixon2021} shows that self-consistently modelled atmosphere temperature profiles can be closely matched by a radiative profile above a radiative-convective boundary, and an adiabatic profile below the boundary.
+The pressure of the radiative-convective boundary can span from 1 bar to over 1 kbar, mainly depending on the intrinsic effective temperature and equilibrium temperature of the planet \citep{Fortney2007}.
+To simulate this temperature structure, the default settings for the atmosphere in \magra\ include an isothermal atmosphere at $P<100$~bar to approximate the radiative temperature gradient, and an adiabatic temperature gradient at $P\ge 100$~bar.
+The mean molecular weight of each gas EOS is fixed.
+The dependence of planetary radius on atmosphere mean molecular weight is explored in Fig.~\ref{fig:ternatm}.